jwolfgram/ein/README.md

 a.
 The user can play Card Games
 b.
 The user can have their 'cards' displayed on their phones/computer.
 c.
 The user can see previous scores for users.
-d.
-The user can invite other players to play.